Confusion Matrix¶

 As output to

-the metric returns the following output:confusion_matrix
+forwardandcomputethe metric returns the following output:confusion_matrix: [num_classes, num_classes] matrix

 - Parameters: